top of page

 Wesley Chapel is a Grade II listed building in the traditional 'meeting house' style.
 It was extensively refurbished for our Centenary in 1962 and again in 1994 when the foyer at the entrance to the church was created and major alterations made to the facilities in the Lower Hall beneath the church, including a lift.

 More recently in 2014 the worship area was made to make us more flexible for modern style worship and to open the Upper Hall to community groups.
 The pews were removed from the body of the chapel and replaced by more comfortable seating.
 The floor was levelled and a wooden surface laid.
 Underfloor heating was installed.
+Toilets were installed in the Upper Hall in 2021 and the kitchen extended.

 In September 2014 the newly named Wesley Centre came under the auspices of Nidd Valley Methodist Circuit .
 Wesley Chapel congregation continue to worship in the building, and a management group was put in place to oversee the work of Wesley Centre.